iremkapucuoglu/p4b-website/content/en/tutorials/scenario-ways.md

 <img src="/images/tutorials/Scenario_building/Scenarios_ways_1.2.8_eng.webp"  alt="Result" />

-9. By activating the poi data it gets visual, how many amenities are accessibility each in the current and the scenario state.
+9. By activating the poi data, it gets visual how many amenities are accessibility each in the current and the scenario state.

 <img src="/images/tutorials/Scenario_building/Scenario_ways_result_poi_eng.webp"  alt="POIs" />